rohangoel96/blog/people.md

 <script type="text/javascript">
     // Object to track all people mentions var tracker = {};

+    // Configuration
+    var postsToShowInitially = 10; // Number of posts to show by default

+    // Name overrides for specific people
+    var nameOverrides = {
+        "randomdroneguy)</a>": "RandomDroneGuy"
+    };

     // Process all travel posts to find @ mentions
     {% for page in site.travels reversed %}